 NAME.
-BORN.
-DIED.
+BORN, DIED.

-54 (SAMUEL ANGELL-22 Joshua-6 Dan iel-2 John-1 Thoma 48,
+54 (SAMUEL ANGELL -22 Joshua-6 Da mas,

-\mathbf{k} Oct.
+Oct.
 24, 1742

 LYDIA MEDBURY-Isaac

-(LYDIA MEDBURY-Isaac Mehitable, Jabez Andrews July 29, 1768Jul y, 1825
+Mehitable, Jabez Andrews July 29, 1768 July -, 1825

-Emor, Lydia Bice Aug.
+Emor, Lydia Bice .Aug.
 26, 1770 •

-Daniel, Cynthia Burlingame (1) July 2, 1778
+Daniel, Cynthia Burlingame (1) July 2, 1773

-Isaac M., Rebecca Church b 18, 1859
+Isaac M., Rebecca Church Feb'y 6, 1780 Feb 13, 1859

-Samuel, Betsey Williams March 2, 1783
+Samuel, Betsey Williams .
+March 2, 1783

-John, Mary E. Sayles
+John, Mary E. Sayles 1793

 Samuel, the oldest son of Joshua, was born Oct.
 24, 1742.
 He married Lydia Medbury Oct.
 4, 1767.
-She was the daughter of Isaac, and , it is believed, the grand-daughter of Nathaniel and his wife, Lydia Angell.
+She was the daughter of Isaac, and it is believed, the grand-daughter of Nathaniel and his wife, Lydia Angell.
 [See sketch of John No. 5.]

 Samuel Angell cultivated hired farms in Scituate till after all his children were married; then he and his sons and sonin-law all moved to the town of New Berlin, Chenango county, New York, not far from where the relatives of his wife had previously settled, and where he purchased a farm, or rather wild land, cleared a small lot and built a house, and returned for his family.
 He was so much exhausted on his return that he was taken sick with fever, and remained sick for some time.
-Some other members of his family were also sick, which caused a delay of about one year in making his new settlement.
-This [removal, although hard in the beginning, resulted favorably for To travel with their goods and teams 300 miles these families. was no strange thing for that time.
+Some other members of his family were also sick, which caused a delay of about one year in making his new settlement. removal, although hard in the beginning, resulted favorably for these families.
+To travel with their goods and teams 300 miles was no strange thing for that time.
 He settled on excellent land, and each of his sons and son in-law was able in this location to secure a good farm of his own.
 Whatever account of his descendants, which are numerous, is hereafter given in this sketch is derived from correspondence with them and their friends.